SameerX64/Dynamic-AGV-Scheduling/README.md

 ---

-*This project was developed for the Dynamic AGV Scheduling Hackathon*
+*This project was developed for the Rockwell RokConnect Hackathon*